 The history of traffic lights

-Going centuries back, there had been various attempts made to come up with the best possible solution to control the traffic.
+Before we get into why traffic lights have their chosen color schemes, we need to go back a bit to when they were first introduced to the public.
+A few decades back, there had been various attempts made to come up with the best possible solution to control the traffic.
 In 1868, the first-ever gas-powered traffic light, which only housed colors green and red, was installed in London.
 There’s a policeman in charge of the traffic light as it was manually operated.
+This fulfilled the need to help control vehicles at the time, especially at four-way intersections.

 In the Philippines, the first traffic light was installed in Plaza Lacson located at Santa Cruz, Manila in 1938.